akumuli/akumuli.github.io/_posts/2017-08-01-storage-engine-design2.md

 Another property that greatly reduces the hassle between readers and writers is that all I/O is aligned.
 If you're appending new data to a file unaligned, the system will read old data first.
 As result, the read throughput will be wasted even if your algorithm doesn't need to read anything at all.
 I can recommend [this fantastic paper](https://www.usenix.org/system/files/conference/inflow14/inflow14-yang.pdf) if you want to dig deeper into the problem of the unaligned writes.

 In the past the seek time of the hard drives was the main limiting factor but today the limiting factor is a bandwidth of the storage device.
 Modern SSD and NVMe drives may have very small latency and great random I/O throughput but the bandwidth is still limited.
 Because of this, the old optimization strategies (linearize all the things!) is not that effective anymore.
 Being able to read and write data only sequentially doesn’t hurt at all but the ability to read and write data precisely is more important because it saves the I/O bandwidth.
 Also, it worth to mention that this design makes the database prepared for the next gen [byte-addressable non-volatile memory](https://arstechnica.com/information-technology/2017/03/intels-first-optane-ssd-375gb-that-you-can-also-use-as-ram/).

+### No free lunch

+There are downsides of cause.
+There is a [RUM conjecture](http://daslab.seas.harvard.edu/rum-conjecture/) that states that we can't build the system that doesn't have any read overhead, no update overhead, and no memory overhead at the same time.
+Akumuli sacrifices memory overhead to have great read and write performance.
+It needs to store some information in memory to enable this "blind" writes.
+As a result, the memory footprint grows with the cardinality of the data set (number of metrics).
+Just to be honest, you may need up to 16GB of RAM to work with 1M unique time-series, 32GB for 2M and so on.
+I'm planning to add an ability to disable "blind" writes to support higher cardinalities and limit memory use in the future.
+But this will come at the expense of decreased write throughput.
+This is a trade off to think about.